jsaintyv/Fcsc2025WriteUp/ja4a4a4do0o0ore/README.md

 ![Different](identifyDifferent.png)

-With, the first script, we can identify cookie in tshark result.
+Then with the first script we can identify the cookie in the tshark output in 172.28.1.23

 FLAG: FCSC{f24e0ff9dc4c1c005d5f3aaac4853575-90c7d30853db0f93bc8dad28c7b62b4d}